saisree27/Maelstrom/README.md

  - Late move reductions
  - Check extensions
  - Futility pruning
+ - Late move pruning
  - Quiescence search
  - Static Exchange Evaluation (SEE) pruning and move ordering
- - NNUE Evaluation using a (768->256)x2 -> 1 architecture using a SIMD SCReLU activation function, trained on Lc0/SF data
+ - NNUE Evaluation using a (768->512)x2 -> 1 architecture using a SIMD SCReLU activation function, trained on Lc0/SF data
  - UCI protocol implementation, so you can run the engine using a UCI-supported GUI such as [CuteChess](https://github.com/cutechess/cutechess/releases)
  - Time management with soft/hard bounds
  - Pondering